ashtonhess/augur/Sprint3/readme.md

 Documentation was updated as well.
 These changes can be seen in each of our feature branches (contributions-by-email, lines-by-email, and comments-by-email), the new sprint-3 Branch, and the main branch.
 A Sprint3 directory was added to the sprint-3 and main branches as well.

+Code changes from the feature branches were pushed to the deployment-test branch for the purpose of testing on our server during Sprint4.

 Development of Open API documentation was started as shown in the image below.
 Though the image clearly shows a bare-bones start to this documentation, the documentation will be updated as features are developed.

 ![img.png](img.png)

 ## Team reflection (obstacles encountered, reflections, goals):